ulsdevteam/islandora_datastreams_io/README.md

 Since this module shells out to the drush commands from islandora_datastream_crud be sure to have the latest version of that module installed.

+**NOTE:** The module processes these updates in a loop that is determined by the list of PID values.
+If there are more than a hundred objects to process, expect that it will take at least a minute to process the.

 ### Installing
 There are no options to configure for this module.
 Once this module is installed, users can be configured to have permission to Import / Export datastreams using the "Use the datastreams import and export tool" `ISLANDORA_DATASTREAMS_IO` permission.
 The export form is located /islandora/datastreams_io/export and the import form is located /islandora/datastreams_io/import.